 Some other places to go

-- SketchUcation Ruby Discussion In addition to the Ruby API Group over here, this is SketchUcation's great forum site discussing many new plugins.
+- SketchUcation Ruby Discussion In addition to the Ruby API Group over here, this is SketchUcation's great forum site discussing plugins, plugin development and function.

-- Ruby Library Depot Free Script repository.
-It is available in both English and French (courtesy of the host, Didier Bur, who is French).
-From the left Menu, select either Metric Plugins or Imperial Plugins (for the feet and inch crowd.)
+- From the left Menu, select either Metric Plugins or Imperial Plugins (for the feet and inch crowd.)

 - Click on the script name to begin the download

-- If something other that a file with an RB extension is downloaded, try r-clicking the file name and choosing Save As.
-This may help and also help to train your downloading into recognizing files with the RB extension.
+- Unless the download was a ZIP, if something other that a file with an RB extension is downloaded, try r-clicking the file name and choosing Save As.
+This may help and also help to train your downloader into recognizing files with the RB extension.

-- New Ruby API Group Another place to ask questions about script use and development
+- Extension Warehouse forum Another place to ask questions about script use and development

 - SketchUp Plugin Review